 News aggregators have evolved from as early as 1999 if we regard RSS as a start.

-A news aggregator now takes new forms as Google News, Feedly, and Flipboard.
+A news aggregator now takes new forms such as Google News, Feedly, and Flipboard.
 Sophisticated features have been developed to give the audience a better user experience.

 How to Scrape News from the Web